Rade58/testing-with-cypress-workshop/README.md

 ***
 ***

-THESE ARE MY NOTES AND EXERCISES FROM [Testing Web Apps With Cypress Workshop](https://frontendmasters.com/courses/cypress/)
+This project is basically my notes and exercise from [Testing Web Apps With Cypress Workshop](https://frontendmasters.com/courses/cypress/), but I also changed some things; they are mostly ui related because I wanted to get some experience with svelte framework before I dive into Cypress

 ***
 ***